DocVandFriends/Spritmonitor_Visualizer/README.md

 To use the Spritmonitor API ([API Docs](https://api.spritmonitor.de/doc)) you need to generate an API Token which can be found on the password page of your profile.

+### Current Status: Waiting for API credentials from provider

 ## Feature List
 Feature|Description|Implemented
 ---|---|---